xXleowXx/gitlab-charts/doc/installation/deployment.md

 is provided by [`bitnami/PostgreSQL`](https://artifacthub.io/packages/helm/bitnami/postgresql).
 This is for trial purposes only and **not recommended for use in production**.

+NOTE:
+As of GitLab Chart 6.0, PostgreSQL 13 is the recommended default version.

 ### Redis

 It's recommended to set up an